List of Speed Grapher characters: Chief Ekoda

 Chief Ekoda (江古田) is the Chief of the Tokyo Police Department, notable for his diminutive stature.
-When he's first introduced, Ekoda seems like a relatively normal man, albeit not a very strong-willed one, but later on it's revealed that not only is he a member of Suitengu's club, but he also has an extreme leg fetish; cutting off the legs of numerous women (even his wife and daughter's) and proudly displaying them in a special room inside his house.
+When he was first introduced, Ekoda seems like a relatively normal man, albeit not a very strong-willed one, but later on it is revealed that not only is he a member of Suitengu's club, but he also has an extreme leg fetish; cutting off the legs of numerous women (even his wife and daughter's) and proudly displaying them in a special room inside his house.

 After being confronted by Ginza for his involvement with Suitengu, Ekoda manages to subdue her with sleeping drugs, taking her to his place and binding her to a chair.
-Ekoda then admits that he's always lusted after Ginza's legs and that wishes to cut them off and add them to his collection.
+Ekoda then admits that he has always lusted after Ginza's legs and that wishes to cut them off and add them to his collection.
 Luckily, before he can do this, Ginza manages to free herself enough to wrap her legs around his neck and snap it once he comes too close to her.

 His voice actor in the original Japanese series is Naoki Makishima and his English voice actor is Mike McFarland.